lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Compute the transcript hash TH_3 = H(TH_2, CIPHERTEXT_2) where H() is the hash function in the selected cipher suite.
 The transcript hash TH_3 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.
 Note that H(TH_2, CIPHERTEXT_2) can be computed and cached already in the processing of message_2.

 * Compute MAC_3 = EDHOC-KDF( PRK_4x3m, TH_3, "MAC_3", ( ID_CRED_I, CRED_I, ?
 EAD_3 ), mac_length ).
-If the Initiator authenticates with a static Diffie-Hellman key (method equals 2 or 3), then mac_length is the EDHOC MAC length given by the cipher suite.
-If the Initiator authenticates with a signature key (method equals 0 or 1), then mac_length is equal to the output size of the EDHOC hash algorithm given by the cipher suite.
+If the Initiator authenticates with a static Diffie-Hellman key (method equals 2 or 3), then mac_length is the EDHOC MAC length given by the selected cipher suite.
+If the Initiator authenticates with a signature key (method equals 0 or 1), then mac_length is equal to the output size of the EDHOC hash algorithm given by the selected cipher suite.
     * ID_CRED_I - identifier to facilitate retrieval of CRED_I, see {{id_cred}}
     * CRED_I - CBOR item containing the credential of the Initiator, see {{id_cred}}
     * EAD_3 = protected external authorization data, see {{AD}}